Percy Verwayne

-was an American stage and film actor.
-He featured in several films with African American casts including the 1921 REOL Productions film The Simp and Oscar Micheaux films.
+was an American stage, vaudeville and film actor.
+He featured in several films with African American casts including the 1921 REOL Productions film The Call of His People and Oscar Micheaux films.
 He played "Sporting Life" in Porgy, when it was first produced in 1927.
 He was also in the 1946 Toddy Pictures production Fight That Ghost.

-He was born in British Guyana.
+Biography

+Verwayne was born in Georgetown, British Guyana, in 1895.
+The first movie Verwayne was known to have starred in was The Call of His People (1921), which co-starred actors like Edna Morton, Lawrence Chenault, and Mercedes Gilbert.
+In 1924, Verwayne played a part in multiple vaudeville acts at the Dunbar Theatre, alongside Edna Lewis Thomas.